Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions: Introduction

-Stochastic optimal control (SOC) methods \cite{nusken2021solving, hua2024simulation, domingo-enrich2024stochastic} have recently been explored to fine-tune pretrained diffusion models for a variety of downstream tasks \cite{uehara2024fine, berner2024an, wang2025finetuning, domingo-enrich2025adjoint}.
-These approaches steer the diffusion sampling process towards desired target rewards by incorporating an auxiliary stochastic controller into the drift term of the stochastic differential equation (SDE) governing the generative/reverse diffusion dynamics. \citet{uehara2024fine} further established a connection with classifier-based guidance, where SOC reward functions are defined by classifiers trained on clean data resources, which are often readily available across many domains.
-It thus enables SOC-guided sampling to be more advantageous when leveraging off-the-shelf classifiers directly.
-However, computing the optimal control value requires backpropagating reward signals through entire neural-SDE sampling trajectories \cite{tzen2019neural, uehara2024fine}, which presents a significant drawback restricting the scalability and practicality of SOC-based methods.
-To circumvent the computational bottleneck, some recent works have proposed directly approximating the diffusion posterior through Tweedie's formula \cite{robbins1992empirical}.
-This avenue has been primarily explored in the context of general inverse problems \cite{chung2023diffusion, moufad2025variational}, and image diffusion finetuning applications \cite{yu2023freedom, ma2024elucidating, rout2025rbmodulation, janati2025mixture, dinh2025representative}.
-These methods are also often referred to as training-free diffusion guidance, as they rely solely on off-the-shelf classifiers rather than additional training.
-In addition, they alleviate the reliance on expensive SOC simulation-based inference for each step of the reverse diffusion process.
-However, our work demonstrates that the direct posterior approximation via Tweedie’s formula is inherently suboptimal.
-By deriving a new variational lower bound on the value function of the SOC problem, our theoretical analysis reveals that the approximate posterior needs additional correction steps to remain aligned with the true distribution.
+Stochastic optimal control (SOC) \cite{nusken2021solving, domingo-enrich2024stochastic} has recently been explored to fine-tune diffusion models for a variety of downstream tasks \cite{uehara2024fine, wang2025finetuning, domingo-enrich2025adjoint}.
+These approaches steer the diffusion process towards desired targets by incorporating an auxiliary controller into the stochastic differential equation (SDE) that governs the generative reverse diffusion dynamics. \citet{uehara2024fine} further relates SOC to classifier-based guidance, where the reward functions are classifiers trained on clean data, which are readily available across many domains.
+This enables SOC-based diffusion guidance to leverage off-the-shelf classifiers directly.
+However, computing the optimal control value requires backpropagating reward signals through entire neural-SDE sampling trajectories \cite{tzen2019neural, uehara2024fine}, which presents a significant drawback restricting the scalability and practicality of SOC-based sampling methods.
+To circumvent this problem, recent works have proposed approximating the diffusion posterior through Tweedie's formula \cite{robbins1992empirical}.
+This avenue has been primarily explored in the contexts of general inverse problems \cite{chung2023diffusion, moufad2025variational}, and image diffusion guidance applications \cite{yu2023freedom, ma2024elucidating, rout2025rbmodulation, janati2025mixture, dinh2025representative}.
+These methods are often referred to as \textit{training-free diffusion guidance}, as they leverage off-the-shelf classifiers without requiring additional training across noise levels.
+However, the posterior approximation via Tweedie’s formula is biased and inherently suboptimal, which frequently leads to unreliable guidance, particularly in low-density data regions.